The Original Ultimate Runner Competition

 My perception of fatigue and endurance also changed after the original Ultimate Runner competition.
 I no longer bought into the accepted physiological limits of the day.
 We can all do more than we initially think in life's endurance and mental realms.

 In summary, the original Ultimate Runner Competition was the mental and physical test of a lifetime.
 I am grateful and cherished the opportunity to test human endurance limits as a young man.
-The event taught me so much about running and life—we can always do more than we initially believed.
+The event taught me a great deal about running and life—we can always do more than we initially think we can.

-Keep pushing the pace to your dreams.
+Keep pushing forward toward your dreams.
 Never give in to pain along the way.
 All things are possible for those who believe.

 Blessings,